Lipe-Albuquerque/Entra21_Logica_Java_2022/Aula07 - 01 - funcoes/README.md

-# Aprendendo sobre funções
+# learning about functions

-- Procedimento
+- Procedure
-- Com parametro
+- With parameter
-- Com retorno
+- With return
-- Com parametro e retorno
+- With parameter and with return